tigerjack-crypto/LEDA-forge/Readme.md

   (bit-level, combinatorial circuit unrolling).
 - `ledaforge.launchers.orchestra.*`: Orchestrators for coordinating generation and conversion.

+The main directory for the input and output is `../leda_design/data_exchange`.
+Such directory is expected to exist.

+Inside the directory, these subdirectories may be created
+- `orchestra`.
+The directory containing the outputs generated from the `ledaforge.launchers.orchestra.*` launchers.
+Such output is organized in stages, so inside the directory the tools wiil generate the directories `S0`, `S1`, ...
+Inside each stage directory, there are different directories, whose starting name is a progressive number, containing the step counter.
+- `LT`.
+The output directory of the LEDATools tool, organized as `{isd_attack}/{n}_{k}_{w}.json`.
+So, each file contains the output of a single ISD attack.
+- `CE`.
+The output directory of the CryptographiEstimators tool, organized as `{output_type}/{mem_model}/{n}_{k}_{w}.json`

 ## ISD LEDA Values Generation Steps

 ### Stage 0